Sharsheret (organization)

-Sharsheret is a nonprofit organization with the goal of supporting Jewish women diagnosed with breast cancer and ovarian cancer.
-Through its work and research efforts, Sharsheret provides healthcare resources, financial assistance, communal support, and educational programs to thousands of women and their families in the United States.
+Sharsheret is a nonprofit organization that supports Jewish women diagnosed with breast cancer and ovarian cancer.
+It provides healthcare resources, financial assistance, communal support, and educational programs to thousands of women and their families in the United States.
 Sharsheret has offices in California, Florida, Illinois, New Jersey and New York.
 They are headquartered in Teaneck, New Jersey.
 Sharsheret primarily works with young women and Jewish families as Ashkenazi Jews are at higher risk of carrying a BRCA gene mutation, but also aids men and women from other backgrounds.

 History

 Rochelle Lee Shoretz founded Sharsheret in November 2001, when she was 28 years old, after being diagnosed with breast cancer four months earlier.
 Shoretz had a successful career as a lawyer after attending Columbia Law School and completed a clerkship with US Supreme Court Justice Ruth Bader Ginsburg.
 She was also a mother of two and a leader in the Jewish community.
 She died in 2015 at the age of 42.

-Shoretz' stated that her own experience with breast cancer was her inspiration for Sharsheret.
+Shoretz stated that her own experience with breast cancer was her inspiration for Sharsheret.
 While undergoing treatment, "she yearned to talk with a young woman like herself, someone with young children who had experienced breast cancer, someone Jewish.
 After a long search she found Lauryn Weiser".
-The organization pairs women diagnosed with cancer so as to offer specialized support for members and Shoretz has noted that she feels that "true support needs to be tailored", as support "is not just about cancer and the disease itself, but about your life with cancer".
+The organization pairs women diagnosed with cancer to offer specialized support for members and Shoretz has noted that she feels that "true support needs to be tailored", as support "is not just about cancer and the disease itself, but about your life with cancer".

 The Joshua Venture fellowship assisted in the founding of Sharsheret.
 The fellowship provided resources such as funding and mentoring to select entrepreneurs for two years.
 Among the first entrepreneurs selected by this program was Rochelle Lee Shoretz, which allowed her to develop Sharsheret.

-The organization has an On Campus division and an On Campus Leadership Training to help high school and college students understand the risks associated with breast cancer.
-Sharsheret is currently on 250 campuses in America, and has 12 national support and education programs.
-The organization also create awareness programs that include Pink Day, Pink Shabbats, Pink Challah Bakes and more.
+The organization has an On Campus division and an On Campus Leadership Training program to help high school and college students understand the risks associated with breast cancer.
+Sharsheret is currently on 250 campuses in America and has 12 national support and education programs.
+The organization also creates awareness programs, which include Pink Day, Pink Shabbats, Pink Challah Bakes and more.

 Mission

-Sharsheret, Hebrew for "chain", is an American not-for-profit intended to support young Jewish women with breast cancer, or have a genetic predisposition to it, and their families.
+Sharsheret, Hebrew for "chain", is an American not-for-profit intended to support young Jewish women with breast cancer or who have a genetic predisposition to it, and their families.
 Ashkenazi Jews make up the majority of the Jewish community in the United States and are at a higher risk of developing a BRCA gene mutation, as "1 in 40 women of Ashkenazi descent carry an alteration in what are referred to as the BRCA1 or BRCA2 genes, compared to 1 in 345 women in the general population."
 Only one in 400 people in the US carry this genetic mutation; of that amount, women carriers have an 85% chance of developing breast or ovarian cancer.

 Sharsheret hosts webinars and other public meetings to educate women on the benefits of genetic testing.